iron-software/IronXL-Examples/how-to/c-sharp-open-excel-worksheet/README.md

 <hr class="separator">

-<h2>Steps to Open an Excel Worksheet in C#</h2>
+<h2>Step-by-Step Guide: How to Open an Excel Worksheet in C#</h2>

-1. Install an Excel library to enable reading Excel files.
+1. Install the required library for handling Excel files.
-2. Load the Excel file into a `Workbook` object.
+2. Load your Excel file into a `Workbook` instance.
-3. Activate a chosen Excel Worksheet.
+3. Activate a specific Worksheet as the default.
-4. Extract data from the Excel Workbook.
+4. Extract data from the `Workbook`.
-5. Handle and display the extracted data.
+5. Process and display the data as needed.

 <h4 class="tutorial-segment-title">Step 1</h4>

-## 1. Incorporating Excel C# Library
+## 1. Access Excel C# Library

-Integrate your project with the [Excel C# Library via DLL](https://ironsoftware.com/csharp/excel/packages/IronXL.Package.For.excel.worksheet.zip) or install it through your favorite [NuGet manager](https://www.nuget.org/packages/IronXL.Excel).
-Once included, the IronXL library provides a comprehensive set of functions to manage Excel Worksheets effectively.
+Get the [Excel C# Library via DLL](https://ironsoftware.com/csharp/excel/packages/IronXL.Package.For.excel.worksheet.zip) or install it using a preferred [NuGet manager](https://www.nuget.org/packages/IronXL.Excel).
+With the IronXL library included in your project, utilize the functions below to open Excel Worksheets in C#.

 ```shell
 Install-Package IronXL.Excel